 A second improvement consists of installing a mixer in the water tower to keep the water stirred so that there should be a more consistent chlorine residual throughout the stored water.
-This is needed because the water in the tower stratisfies due to temperature differences.
+This is needed because the water in the tower stratifies due to temperature differences.
 We pump cold water in from the well and it stays toward the bottom of the tower as the water is denser.
 As the water warms during prolonged storage, that rises to the upper levels of the tower.
 Also as water is used by the consumer, that water comes from the bottom of the tower.
 This allows older warmer water to combine with the chlorine and produce disinfection by-products.
 The problem could be reduced by having less water in the tower, but there would then not be enough water in the tower for possible fire fighting conditions or higher than normal consumer use such as filling swimming pools.
 This extra capacity gives us a beneficial reserve to cover these possibilities and to protect the customers from a temporary power outage.

-A new control building is also being built near the original water plant.
-This building will house chemical feed equipment that is presently in the old building.
-Some equipment will be replaced as some of the old equipment has become obsolete.
-There will also be a restroom & better lab facilities along with a safety shower installed.
-Most of these items have been installed and working.
-We are still having problems with the tower mixing system..
-You may have noticed that a couple of times, the water appeared milky.
-If let sit, small air bubbles would come to the surface and the water would clear.
-At this time it is not in use until the issue can be recified.
+A new control building has been built near the original water plant.
+This building houses chemical feed equipment that is presently in the old building.
+Some equipment was replaced as some of the old equipment had become obsolete.
+There is also a restroom & better lab facilities along with a safety shower installed.
+Filter media was replaced again.
+A new master meter was installed to measure water leaving the water plant for the distribution system.